 The Lake District

 It’s “the loveliest spot that man hath found,” said William Wordsworth about Grasmere in the Lake District, and it’s hard to disagree.
-This region of far northwest England is simply unbeatable in summer, whether you want to explore by car, bus, bike or by lake cruiser.
+This region of far northwest England is simply unbeatable in summer, whether you want to explore by car, bus, bike or lake cruiser.
 But one of the best ways to discover the Lake District – especially at this time of year – is on foot.
 England’s largest national park is criss-crossed with walking trails for all abilities, from simple lakeshore strolls to challenging hikes up some of the country’s highest peaks.
 There’s even a number of multi-day Ale Trails which combine stunning scenery with cosy places to stay, great local food and fine real ale.